cloudogu/k8s-ecosystem/docs/development/building_basebox_en.md

-# Building the EcoSystem Development Baseboxes
+# Building the EcoSystem Development Basebox

-This document contains the necessary information to build the development baseboxes required to start a development instance of the Cloudogu EcoSystem.
-Generally there are two baseboxes.
-One for the main node and another for a worker node.
-The baseboxes contain shared tools and installations to reduce the effort for creating a new development instance via Vagrant.
+This document contains the necessary information to build the development basebox required to start a development instance of the Cloudogu EcoSystem.
+The basebox contains tools and installations to reduce the effort for creating a new development instance via Vagrant.

 ## Requirements
 - `git` installed